wangjieest/PAF/README.md

     }

-with PAF , we need only three line noninvasive
+with PAF, we need only three line noninvasive

     // interface file
     class foo_i {